 The set features 24 of London’s ‘brutes’, a mix of classics and the less familiar.
 If you want something outside London, there’s a Birmingham set too.
 Crack open the pack, deal them out and see who wins with the highest score on each card.
 There is nothing I don’t love about this idea.
 Especially when the Christmas period starts to get a little stale. £16 gets you a set.

 There is so much to love at Oscar Francis.
 Whether that’s art prints, notebooks or something for the home.
-I have gone for the latter, purely because everyone needs a tea towel.
-But there are coasters and cushions as well.
+I have gone for the latter because I love the cushions, and just as importantly, they are now half-price in the sale.